Authorization and Access

 Resource Access Rules

-Section titled “Resource Access Rules”Resources can also have access rules, typically governing who can mint, burn, or access their metadata.
+Section titled “Resource Access Rules”Resources can also have access rules, typically governing who can mint, burn, recall, freeze, or update metadata.
+Each builder method takes two arguments:

 use tari_template_lib::prelude::*;